impulsee/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766.19
 ```
+We can see that our approximation of missing values increase mean from 9354 to 10766 and median from 10395 to 10766.
+Also because in our dataset missing values are in entire day (e.g. we don't have data for entire 2012-10-01), so in new histogram all days with missing values have sum of steps equals to mean.

 ## Are there differences in activity patterns between weekdays and weekends?
 First I determine is day a weekday or weekend